Sumeet2930/git-workflow-project/PROJECT_DOCS.md

-# Project Documentation: Advanced Developer Portfolio
+# Project Documentation: Professional Portfolio Generator

 This document provides a comprehensive overview of the webpage structure, planning ideas, workflow, and internal mechanics of the portfolio.